American Patriot: Inside the Armed Uprising Against the Federal GovernmentView film

 We are at a dangerous time.
 And I’m not just talking about ranchers.
 I’m talking about all aspects of what this nation was built on.

-Ammon claims he never wanted to be anything more than a rancher, but last year, he led the largest armed uprising against the federal government in a generation.
+Ammon claims he never wanted to be anything more than a rancher, but in 2016, he led the largest armed uprising against the federal government in a generation.

-NEWSCASTER: A modern-day range war is taking place right now in Bunkerville.
+NEWSCASTER: The modern-day range war is taking place right now in Bunkerville.

 NEWSCASTER: Cliven Bundy’s fight against the feds has ignited a firestorm of debate.

 NEWSCASTER: Dozens of armed federal officers are preparing for a showdown with a Nevada cattle rancher.

 NEWSCASTER: Rancher Cliven Bundy─

 NEWSCASTER: Cliven Bundy says that other cattle ranchers were forced off the land, but he is refusing to leave.

 NARRATOR: In the fall of 2013, Ammon Bundy’s family lost a decades-long legal battle with the federal government.
 They’d been refusing to remove their cattle from public land near Bunkerville, Nevada, and owed over a million dollars in fees and fines.

 For 20 years, the government had been trying to phase out ranching in Bunkerville to deal with development and environmental issues.
 Some ranchers shut down, others took buyouts, but Ammon’s father, Cliven Bundy, refused.